-SConscript(scripts, [exports, variant_dir, duplicate, must_exist]) env.SConscript(scripts, [exports, variant_dir, duplicate, must_exist]) SConscript(dirs=subdirs, [name=script, exports, variant_dir, duplicate, must_exist])
+SConscript(scripts, [exports, variant_dir, duplicate, must_exist]) env.SConscript(scripts, [exports, variant_dir, duplicate, must_exist]) SConscript(dirs=subdirs, [name=scriptname, exports, variant_dir, duplicate, must_exist])

-env.SConscript(dirs=subdirs, [name=script, exports, variant_dir, duplicate, must_exist])
+env.SConscript(dirs=subdirs, [name=scriptname, exports, variant_dir, duplicate, must_exist])

-Execute one or more subsidiary SConscript (configuration) files.
+Executes one or more subsidiary SConscript (configuration) files.
 There are two ways to call the SConscript function.

-The first calling style is to explicitly specify one or more scripts as the first argument.
-A single script may be specified as a string; multiple scripts must be specified as a list (either explicitly or as created by a function like Split).
+The first calling style is to supply one or more SConscript file names as the first (positional) argument.
+A single script may be specified as a string; multiple scripts must be specified as a list of strings (either explicitly or as created by a function like Split).
 Examples: